 Our first dance song was Coldplay – Sky full of stars.
 I’d have loved to have done a fully choreographed routine but when mentioned to Josh it was quickly rejected!
 Not wanting to risk the possibility of him not turning up on the day I let it go and planned to just come up with something at the last minute.

 As it turned out our youngest daughter decided to join us on the dancefloor (completely stealing our thunder) but it was perfect and took the edge off trying to perform a (what could have been) awkward first dance.
 For extra impact we hired a confetti canon which went off at a poignant moment – we didn’t tell anyone about it and the look on everyone’s faces was priceless.

 What was on the menu?
 Why did you choose this food?

 The food was so important to us as we LOVE food!
 We didn’t struggle to pick something from the menu, Josh took the lead on this and we agreed on every course.
-We would have preferred to have given our guests two options, but the venue didn’t cater for this.

 Starter: Smoked bacon scotch egg, apple puree, crisp pancetta

 Main: Fillet of Beef, dauphinoise Potato, green peppercorn sauce